-If you’re thinking about becoming a personal assistant to an executive, entrepreneur, local celebrity or high net worth family, there has never been a better time.
+If you’re thinking about becoming a personal assistant to an executive, entrepreneur, local celebrity, professional athlete, or high-net-worth family, there has never been a better time.
 The demand for PAs is overwhelming, and with so much to do in a single day, the new “right-hand” is a must have.

 Great job perks